Hornbill-Docs/esp-config/esp-config/automation/capture-decision-node.md

 ![No Match](/_books/esp-config/images/intelligent-capture-no-match.png)

-It is recommended to always have a *No Match* option to ensure that there is always a valid path to take, especially when the custom expressions use variables that may not always be set.
+It is recommended to always have a *No Match* option to ensure that there is a valid path to take, especially when the custom expressions use variables that may not always be set.
 For example, if you have a custom expression that is based on a session variable for the user's location, but there is a possibility that the user's location may not be set, then having a *No Match* option will ensure that there is still a valid path to take.